Visual Impact Assessments

 Visual Impact Assessment Report

-In the case of a visual impact assessment, important components include the baseline conditions, the effects on identified viewpoints, the significance of all effects, and specific recommendations for landscape decision and mitigation measures to reduce any potential negative impacts.
+In the case of a visual impact assessment, important components include the baseline conditions, the effects on identified viewpoints, the significance of all effects, and specific recommendations for landscape decisions and mitigation measures to reduce any potential negative impacts.

 Using the information in the VIA report, a defence to planning objections can be put forward to the local council, raising evidence that the visual implications of the plans have been fully considered and addressed.